buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 45 meters
 * **Duration**: Instantaneous

 Brilliant sunlight illuminates in a 18-meter radius centered on a point you choose within range.
 All creatures in the bright light must make a Fortitude Saving Throw.
 On a failed save, a creature takes 12d6 Light damage and is blinded for 1 minute.
-On a successful save, it takes half as much damage and isn't blinded by this spell.
+On a successful save, it takes half as much damage and isn' \*\*t blinded by this spell.
 Undead and oozes have -8 on this Saving Throw.
 A creature blinded by this spell makes another Fortitude Saving Throw at the end of each of its turns.
 On a successful save, it is no longer blinded.

 This spell dispels any darkness in its area that was created by a spell.